 The Group makes estimates and assumptions concerning the future.
 The resulting accounting estimates will, by definition, seldom equal the related actual results.
-The estimates and assumptions that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year are described in the relevant accounting policies or notes, as appropriate.
+The estimates and assumptions that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year are described within note 2(a)(ii) for Going Concern, note 15 for Goodwill, note 14(b) for PPE, and notes 3(d) and 2(j) for Fair Value estimation.